 Fieldwork

-Social work majors enroll in fieldwork in both their senior years.
-Students may fulfill their 448-hour field requirement in one of the following ways:
+Social work majors enroll in fieldwork in the senior years and complete 448-hours.

-1. Students may take SWRK 436 in the fall semester (minimum of 4 credit hours) and SWRK 437 in the spring semester (minimum of 4 credit hours).
+Students take SWRK 436 in the fall semester and SWRK 437 in the spring semester, each for 4 credits.
 Credits are calculated on the basis of 4 hours per week for each credit hour; hence, students are in the field for 16 hours per week over the two semesters (total 448 hours).

-2. Students may take the “extended field option”: SWRK 445 in the summer (120 hours of fieldwork plus 16 hours of seminar, for 3 credit hours), SWRK 446 in the fall semester (180 hours of fieldwork at 12 hours per week for 3 credit hours), and SWRK 447 in the spring semester (180 hours of fieldwork at 12 hours per week for 3 credit hours).

-3. Students may take the “extended field option”: SWRK 445, SWRK 446, and SWRK 447 at the discretion of the department.

 Honors

 A Departmental Honors program is offered in social work.
 See Honors and Awards.